Virtual Environments For Software Development

 installing, updating and removing external packages on your system.

-is most commonly used for this -
+The Python package manager tool pip is most commonly used for this -

 it interacts and obtains the packages from the central repository called